Yoshikitty: Design

 Yoshikitty's look is modeled closely after Yoshiki, and the character's main features are long blonde hair, purple eyeshadow, and black "rock star" attire.
 Toys have also been released featuring Yoshikitty wearing Yoshiki's androgynous stage costumes, such as a red and white nurse outfit, a wedding dress, and a "Cinderella" outfit.

 Merchandise

 Yoshikitty has been the basis for over 500 products, including high fashion clothing, jewelry, and cosmetic items.
 In 2019, a limited-edition 18k gold Yoshikitty figurine was released in collaboration with precious metal company Ginza Tanaka, with an estimated retail cost of US$10,000.

 International popularity

-Yoshikitty has been nominated in the international Sanrio Character Ranking for nine straight years (since 2015).
-Yoshikitty was voted more popular than Hello Kitty in the 2018 Sanrio Character Ranking.
+Yoshikitty has been nominated in the international Sanrio Character Ranking for eleven straight years (since 2015).
+Yoshikitty had been voted more popular than Hello Kitty and won the 3rd prize in the 2018 Sanrio Character Ranking.

 In global voting, Yoshikitty has been ranked #1 in Brazil, China, France, Germany, and Thailand.